marypiper/WIB_scRNA-seq/lessons/SC_pre-QC.md

 ## Single-cell RNA-seq workflow

-The scRNA-seq method will determine the how to parse the barcodes and UMIs from the sequencing reads.
+The scRNA-seq method will determine how to parse the barcodes and UMIs from the sequencing reads.
 So, although a few of the specific steps will slightly differ, the overall workflow will generally follow the same steps regardless of method.
 The general workflow is shown below:

 <img src="../img/sc_workflow.png" width="800">